auroratech7/aurora/README.md

 **Here is my portofolio as follows:**

-- A ROM maintainer for Redmi Note 9 Pro ( Joyeuse )
+- A ROM maintainer for MI 11 Lite ( Courbet )
 - Official maintainer for [Resurrection Remix](https://github.com/ResurrectionRemix)
 - Ubuntu & MacOS
 - Spending my whole time to do some experiment in Android development stuffs